logaretm/vee-validate/docs/guide/rules.md

 ### included params

-- `list:` An iterable, like arrays or sets or strings containing the allowed list of values. in string format it should be a comma seperated list. i.e: `included:1,2,3`.
+- `list:` An iterable, like arrays or sets or strings containing the allowed list of values. in string format it should be a comma separated list. i.e: `included:1,2,3`.

 <span class="select">
   <select v-validate="'included:1,2,3'" :class="{ 'is-danger': errors.has('in_field') }" name="in_field" data-vv-as="selected">